jammees/Rethink-Engine/README.md

 - Trigger editor

 # Contribution
-If you possibly found a bug, or just want to improve upon the code, then feel free to open issues and pull requests!
+Feel free to open issues and pull request, to report a bug or simply want to request a feature!